matwal42083/react_router/README.md

  - CSS

 >[!NOTE]
->  This is just an Example for React Router
+>  This is just an example of a React Router